GauriGCodes/staticWebsiteAssignment/README.md

-# staticWebsiteAssignment
-CS 612 - Internet Computing - Assignment  2 - Static HTML Website
+This Repository is created for Pace University - CS 612 - Assignment 2 - Static HTML Website